 When reheating garlic bread in the air fryer, simply place it in the basket and turn the heat to 350F.
 Let it cook for around two to three minutes, but check on it often so you do not overcook it.

-Using any one of these methods will provide you with some delicious, soft, and perfectly warmed garlic bread.
+Using any one of these methods will provide you with some delicious, soft, and perfectly warm garlic bread.
 But if you’re still not done learning about reheating garlic bread, keep reading.
 Below are some interesting frequently asked questions you might want to know.

 What is the best way to reheat garlic bread?

-Personally, I love the texture provided from an air fryer.
+Personally, I love the texture provided by an air fryer.
 However, the majority of people will say that the oven is king (or queen).
 You simply can’t go wrong with reheating garlic bread in the oven.
 Just wrap it in foil, whether you’re heating slices or an entire loaf.